-The colors and high contrast patterns are great for reinforcing visual tracking as you move it across their field of vision.
+The colors and high-contrast patterns are great for reinforcing visual tracking as you move it across your child’s field of vision.
 You can also attach it to a play mat or car seat, allowing your baby to enjoy it anywhere.

-Your baby is definitely not ready for geometry class, but they’ll love this uniquely shaped toy.
+Your baby may not be ready for geometry class, but they’ll love this uniquely shaped toy.
 It features colorful rattling beads that slide along wooden dowels, which are strung together using elastic ties.

-This rattle encourages two-handed play and is suitable for babies of all ages.
-Your baby will love squishing down this rattle and watching it spring back to its original shape.
+This rattle encourages two-handed play and is suitable for babies of all ages, but older babies will especially love the challenge involved in manipulating the pieces.
+Your baby will love squishing and watching this rattle spring back to its original shape.

 With one sassy ring, you get three amazing benefits.
 The contrasting polka dots, stripes, and colors will capture your baby’s attention and help develop their visual and motor skills.

 Multiple textures around the rattle are great for teething and enhancing your baby’s tactile sensitivity.
-Suitable for newborns and older babies, this is clearly one ring you’ll want your baby to have.
+Suitable for newborns and older babies, this rattle will keep your little one enthralled and engaged.

 This baby-sized set of two is ideal for babies ages 3 months and above.
-The topside of the maracas is made of soft fabric, while the rest of the toy comes in smooth plastic.
+Soft fabric makes up the top side of the maracas, while the rest of the toy consists of smooth plastic.

 Great for Sensory Development

-This rattle features two clear spheres, containing a mirror and colorful beads, and a textured handle for a great grip.
-Your child’s curiosity will be aroused as they watch the light, listen to the sounds, and feel the different textures.
+This rattle was another fast favorite in our home.
+It features a transparent spinner containing a host of colorful beads, and a textured handle for a great grip.
+The toy will arouse your child’s curiosity as they work their little fingers to spin the beads, listen to the sounds, and feel the different textures.

 Soothing Sounds of Rain